bramtayl/Justly/README.md

 - "Instrument": The instrument of the pitched note.
 If empty, Justly will use the default instrument for the chord (see above).
 - "Interval": Justly sets the note's pitch to this interval times the current key.

-On the other hand, unpitched notes have the following additional fields.
+Likewise, unpitched notes have the following additional fields.

 - "Percussion set": The percussion set of the unpitched note.
 If empty, Justly will use the default percussion set for the chord (see above).
 - "Percussion instrument": The percussion instrument of the unpitched note.
 If empty, Justly will use the default percussion instrument for the chord (see above).